━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 Cold Hill winters consistently maintain temperatures below 4°C for well over 6 weeks, comfortably satisfying the chilling requirement that triggers peony dormancy break and flower bud set.
 Summers staying below 25°C — well under the 29°C heat stress threshold — allow the plant to complete its vegetative cycle and build strong root reserves.
 In high-rainfall variants of this zone, the moist, humus-rich soils match peony’s preference for deep, fertile, consistently moist but well-drained ground.
 Expect generous, repeat flowering year after year.

 At higher elevations within this zone — typically above 1,500m — January minimums regularly fall below 4°C, delivering enough chilling hours for reliable flowering.
 At elevations above 1,500m, winters are cold enough to satisfy vernalisation.
 Elevation is the deciding factor: the higher you are, the better peonies perform.
-Summer peaks of 30–33°C exceed the 29°C stress threshold, so afternoon shade from 11am–4pm, a thick organic mulch layer, and deep watering every 3–4 days are essential from May onwards.
+Summer peaks of 30 to 33°C exceed the 29°C stress threshold, so afternoon shade from 11am to 4pm, a thick organic mulch layer, and deep watering every 3 to 4 days are essential from May onwards.
 Plant in a north or east-facing bed.
 Avoid low-lying valley floors where winters stay too mild for bud set.

 ⚠️ Possible — may survive, flowering absent or unreliable

-This zone sits at 1,500–2,500m elevation with winter minimums of 3–8°C. The colder end of this zone (Jan min 3–4°C) may accumulate marginal chilling hours in exceptional cold years — enough for the plant to survive and occasionally produce a few flowers.
-However the warmer end of this zone (Jan min 5–8°C) accumulates virtually zero hours below 4°C and peony will not flower there.
+This zone sits at 1,500 to 2,500m elevation with winter minimums of 3 to 8°C. The colder end of this zone (Jan min 3 to 4°C) may accumulate marginal chilling hours in exceptional cold years — enough for the plant to survive and occasionally produce a few flowers.
+However the warmer end of this zone (Jan min 5 to 8°C) accumulates virtually zero hours below 4°C and peony will not flower there.
 Summer peaks of up to 28°C sit just under the 29°C stress threshold — the plant grows well vegetatively.
 Whether peony flowers depends entirely on winter severity in any given year — reliable annual flowering cannot be guaranteed across this zone.
 Treat as an experiment rather than a reliable cultivation zone.

-This zone sits at 800–1,400m elevation just above the Tropic of Cancer at 21–25°N latitude.
-Despite the elevation, winter temperatures never drop below 10°C — the near-tropical sun angle prevents sustained cold even in December and January.
+This zone sits at 800 to 1,400m elevation.
+Despite the elevation, average winter temperatures remain at 10 to 13°C — not cold enough for peony to enter the deep dormancy it needs.
 Peony requires a minimum of 504 chilling hours below 4°C to initiate flower buds — this zone accumulates zero such hours.
 The plant will survive and produce foliage but will never flower under any conditions.
-Heavy monsoon rainfall (1,500–3,200mm) also raises root rot and fungal disease risk during the wet season.
+Heavy monsoon rainfall (1,500 to 3,200mm) also raises root rot and fungal disease risk during the wet season.
 Not recommended for flowering cultivation.

-Despite elevations of 1,600–2,500m, these Nilgiri and Western Ghats stations sit at just 8–12°N latitude — meaning the winter sun angle remains too high to allow sustained cold accumulation.
-Average January minimums of 5–12°C mean that while the occasional cold night may touch 2–3°C at Ooty or −4°C at high-altitude areas’s peaks, these are isolated events lasting hours, not weeks.
-Peony requires a minimum of 6 consecutive weeks where temperatures consistently stay below 4°C — this zone accumulates fewer than 100 chilling hours per year, far below the 800–1,000 hours required.
-The plant may survive and produce healthy foliage year-round due to the pleasant cool summers (22–28°C) and consistent rainfall, but flower buds will not form without the sustained cold that only higher-latitude zones can deliver.
-Ooty’s famous flower shows display annuals and other species — not peonies.
+Despite elevations of 1,600 to 2,500m, these Nilgiri and Western Ghats stations sit at just 8 to 12°N latitude — meaning the winter sun angle remains too high to allow sustained cold accumulation.
+Average January minimums of 5 to 12°C mean that while the occasional cold night may touch 2 to 3°C at higher points, these are isolated events lasting hours, not weeks.
+Peony requires a minimum of 6 consecutive weeks where temperatures consistently stay below 4°C — this zone accumulates fewer than 100 chilling hours per year, far below the 504 hours required for dormancy break.
+The plant may survive and produce healthy foliage year-round due to the pleasant cool summers (22 to 28°C) and consistent rainfall, but flower buds will not form without the sustained cold that only higher-latitude zones can deliver.

 ❌ Not recommended — insufficient chilling, plant will not flower